Your support team answers a policyholder in Zendesk while the real account history sits in another system

 Exactly what you get

 A helpdesk where every ticket shows the full live record, policy, claim, renewal, history, so agents resolve issues without toggling between systems, with routing and SLA logic shaped to your operation.
-It integrates with your custom CRM (Customer Relationship Management) for the relationship, your core policy or contract systems for context, and business intelligence dashboards so support volume and resolution times feed leadership reporting.
+It integrates with your custom CRM (Customer Relationship Management) for the relationship, your core policy or contract systems for context, and business intelligence (BI) dashboards so support volume and resolution times feed leadership reporting.

 How to choose a developer in Lansing